Chinese left confused by bizarre missive on Xi's ring

 The official Xinhua news agency put out a one-line report stating: “Talk on the Internet about Xi Jinping wearing a wedding ring at the G20 summit is fake information.”
 It provided no further explanation.

-The denial comes as China embarks on yet another crackdown on what it terms “online rumours”, as the control-obsessed government tries once again to rein in social media.
+The denial comes as China embarks on yet another crackdown on what it terms “online rumors”, as the control-obsessed government tries once again to rein in social media.

 Xinhua’s report appeared to stem from a lingering shot carried on state television earlier in the week of Xi’s right hand, complete with the ring, which had been discussed on social media sites as an image of China’s president wearing his wedding ring had apparently never been shown before.